-Here, we summarize the continuing threat of low recruitment on palo de rosa populations, and we describe this influence on palo de rosa viability in greater detail under Recruitment and

-Population Structure, above.
-Characteristics of palo de rosa's life history may contribute to the slow or lack of recruitment observed in current subpopulations (Monsegur-Rivera 2018, pers. obs.).
-Individual palo de rosa trees grow extremely slowly, and the growth of the saplings is also quite slow, with an estimated height of less than 1 m (3.3 ft) after 20 years of growth.
-It is estimated that, under natural conditions, individuals of palo de rosa may require at least 40 years to reach a reproductive size.
-In addition, seeds of this species are not dispersed by any discernible method other than gravity and concentrate under the parental tree.
-Thus, recruitment is limited to the proximity of the parental tree, limiting the species' potential to colonize further suitable habitat, and limiting the survival of clustered seedlings due to closed canopy conditions and competition with the parental tree.
+Here, we summarize the continuing threat of low recruitment on palo de rosa populations.
+We describe this influence on palo de rosa viability in greater detail under Recruitment and Population Structure, above.
+Characteristics of the palo de rosa's life history may contribute to the slow or lack of recruitment observed in current subpopulations (Monsegur-Rivera 2018, pers. obs.).
+Individual palo de rosa trees grow extremely slowly and may require at least 40 years to reach a reproductive size.
+Dispersal and colonization of gravity-dispersed palo de rosa seeds are limited, and seedlings face competition from the parental tree.
+As a latesuccessional species, palo de rosa requires an open canopy to promote seedling growth and is adapted to stable habitat conditions with a regime of natural disturbances such as hurricanes (Breckon and Kolterman 1996).
+Crosspollination between or among subpopulations maximizes the likelihood of fruit production and contributes to recruitment, which underscores the importance of conserving the species through a landscape approach to promote effective crosspollination and natural recruitment.
+Although current information on population structure indicates the species requires some open canopy areas to promote recruitment, widespread deforestation fragments the remnants of suitable habitat and creates edges (habitat transition zones).

-Population dynamics and survey assessments support the conclusion that palo de rosa is a late successional species, whose saplings may remain dormant under closed canopy conditions, until there is some natural disturbance that provides favorable conditions for the development of the saplings.
-Thus, the species requires an open canopy to promote seedling growth and is adapted to natural disturbances such as hurricanes (Breckon and Kolterman 1996).
-Under this scenario, the natural populations show a slow natural recruitment that requires stable habitat conditions with a regime of natural disturbance (i.e., tropical storms or hurricanes).

-Reproductive events (i.e., flowering and fruiting) have been associated with larger, more mature trees (Breckon and Kolterman 1992, p.
-8; USFWS 2009, p.
-4).
-Cross-pollination between or among subpopulations maximizes the likelihood of fruit production and contributes to recruitment, which underscores the importance of conserving the species through a landscape approach to promote natural recruitment.
-Although current information on population structure indicates the species requires some open canopy areas to promote recruitment, widespread deforestation fragments habitat and creates edges (habitat transition zones).

 There is no evidence of natural recruitment at this time for 40 of the 66 known subpopulations, although the species' life history implies that recruitment may still occur in these populations when a canopy opening is created and suitable conditions for recruitment are present.
 Forest cover in Puerto Rico has increased since the widespread deforestation in the 1930s (Marcano-Vega et al. 2015, p.
-67), but the species was likely more widespread prior to deforestation and habitat fragmentation.
+67), but palo de rosa was likely more widespread prior to deforestation and habitat fragmentation.
 A life history requirement for a closed canopy forest for adult individuals with canopy openings to promote seedling and sapling recruitment was likely more sustainable in populations with greater abundance and distribution than the species currently exhibits.
 Smaller and more isolated subpopulations are less able to provide closed canopy conditions with small pockets of openings; thus, inherent palo de rosa life history characteristics have an effect on recruitment, and this effect is expected to continue in the future.